Why choose solar panels?

 What is the process I can expect if deciding to go ahead?

 Let our expert team discuss with you and find the best solution to meet your needs.
 Our team will organize for an inspection of your property that the system will be installed on.
 A quotation with all relevant installation costs and details will be sent to you for approval.
 Once you approve our quotation, you are to transfer the deposit to secure the equipment and schedule the installers.
-The remaining balance is to be completed prior to the installation or delivery of any of the components.
+The remaining balance will need to be transferred 24 hours prior to the scheduled installation date.
 If you are having a system installed that is to be connected with the electricity grid, there will be an inspection by an independent government assessor which we will organize and liaise with.
 We will also oversee and liaise with the electricity distributor regarding any change over of electrical meter if required.

 I live in a residential apartment building.
 What are my solar energy options?